bisqwit/tinyprintf/README.md

 * Re-entrant code (e.g. it is safe to call `sprintf` within your stream I/O function invoked by `printf`)
 * Compatible with GCC’s optimizations where e.g. `printf("abc\n")` is automatically converted into `puts("abc")`
 * Positional parameters are fully supported (e.g. `printf("%2$s %1$d\n", 5, "test");`), disabled by default
+  * If positional parameters are enabled, dynamically allocated arrays are used to hold parameter information temporarily

 ## Caveats